 Weatherization and utility bill assistance also are common threads.
 Many have received green jobs or other environmental sustainability initiatives money recently.

-Often community action agencies provide job training programs and may offer the GED program, a high school equivalency test.
+Often community action agencies provide job training programs and may offer the GED program, in preparation for the high school equivalency test.
 In rural areas especially, transportation programs are somewhat prevalent.
 Typically these would be "on demand" programs, where an individual needing transportation calls to make an appointment for a particular pick-up location and destination.

 Another possibility is that the CAA will offer rent assistance on an emergency basis.
 Urban community action agencies are not much involved in housing, where other specialized organizations exist, but this is a potential program especially in a rural area.